Mar Vista Animal Medical Center

 The most common side effects related to nausea and are generally minor.

-Side effects are not commonly seen with this medication unless the patient is taking especially high doses (general anti-diarrheal doses should not be a problem) or moderate doses for a long time period (months).
+Side effects are not commonly seen with this medication unless the patient is taking especially high doses (doses typically used for Giardia or for general diarrhea should not be a problem) or moderate doses for a long time period (months).
 Side effects seen can relate to nausea or appetite loss or side effects can be neurologic (staggering, head tilt to one side, dilated pupils, and bizarre back and forth eye movements called "nystagmus," and even seizures particularly in cats).
 Again, most cases of toxicity involve very high doses or chronic use (months) use of smaller doses.

 In cases of toxicity, recovery from neurologic signs typically takes 1-2 weeks after the drug is discontinued.
 This recovery period can be shortened to less than 48 hours by using a diazepam treatment protocol published in the Journal of Veterinary Internal Medicine (May/June 2003).
 The actual mechanism for the development of neurologic signs in toxicity is unknown as is the mechanism for recovery using diazepam.